 - If the conditions of a financial asset are adjusted, the Bank shall assess whether the cash flows of the asset being amended substantially are different.
-If the cash flows are substantially different, the contractual rights to the cash flows from the original financial asset shall be excluded.
+If the cash flows are substantially different, the contractual rights to the cash flows from the original financial asset shall be considered expired and the original financial asset shall be excluded.
 A new financial asset shall be recognized at fair value and the resulting value shall be recognized as a result of adjustment of the total book value as profit or loss in the profit or loss.
 If the amendment is resulting from financial difficulties for the borrower, the profits shall be deferred and presented with the accumulated impairment losses while the losses shall be recognized in the statement of profit and loss. - If the cash flows of an asset recognized at amortized cost are not substantially different, the adjustment shall not result in exclusion of the financial asset.